1inch/farming/CONTRIBUTING.md

 3) Branch out from `master` into `fix/some-bug-#123` (Postfixing #123 will associate your PR with the issue #123)
 4) Make your changes, add your files, commit and push to your fork.
-Before pushing the brunch ensure that:
+Before pushing the branch ensure that:
 	* JS and Solidity linting tests pass
 	```
 	yarn lint